 4. Stirring the flour continuously, cook here for 7 minutes.

 6. After the flour has been properly sautéd, place the batter into a large mixing bowl.
 Let it cool in the refrigerator for 5 minutes.
 The dough will be at a touchable temperature once it is ready.

 7. Add in the cinnamon, cardamom, ginger, turmeric, ground saffron, and maple syrup.
 Stir well until the entire mixture is evenly blended.

-7. Take a small amount of the dough and roll it into a ball (just smaller than the size of a golf ball).
+8. Take a small amount of the dough and roll it into a ball (just smaller than the size of a golf ball).
 If the mixture is sticky, then try to wet your hands for a smoother roll.
 If the mixture is crumbly, more melted ghee or maple syrup can be added in very small increments.

 9. Place these small balls onto a plate when they are finished.

 12. Before eating, let the laddus cool at room temperature for 1 to 2 hours, or place them into the refrigerator for 30 minutes.
 The finished cookie should not be sticky, gooey or fall apart, but firm with a creamy softness (similar to a truffle).